Home

 At the Finish Line…

-We Finished!
 This was our 3rd GSR since moving to Portsmouth.
 10 miles is a really good distance to run, part leisure and just enough struggle.
 I am happy to say that I have improved my time in the past 3 years and now finished 1:39… made it just below a 10min/mile pace.

 David is as consistent as ever.
 With no training, 1:36:10 the first year, 1:36:08 this year!
 Last year, he finished beyond 2 hours – assisted someone on the course who fell and had a head injury (the anaesthetist/A+E doc in him took over).